 A constantly changing legislative landscape has made it important to anticipate changes as they come and to be prepared.
 Specifically in terms of payroll and compensation compliance, you’ll need to cover all your bases and then consider:

-• Changes at the federal level.
+- Changes at the federal level.
 Don’t let any new developments catch you off guard!
-One example is the upcoming changes to the FLSA salary threshold for overtime pay.
-This new policy starts in January 2020, so you need to determine (and ideally already have) if exemption status has changed for any employees.
+For example, the FLSA salary threshold for overtime pay is subject to change.

 Beyond these types of compensation, payroll, and benefits guidelines, make sure to expand your scope even further.